-I think split pea soup gets a bad rap.
-It may not be as glamourous as New England Clam Chowder or luxurious Cream of Mushroom Soup, but it is just as delicious.
 The thick and hearty soup is brimming with tender split peas and russet potatoes along carrots, onions and fresh thyme.
-Top this warm-you-to-your-toes soup with easy homemade croutons.
-I’ve included the quick recipe below.
+This warm-you-to-your-toes soup is also topped with easy homemade croutons.
+And I've included the quick recipe below.

 Having a quart or two of soup in the refrigerator or freezer is handy for quick meals.
 I’ll add in a salad, and it makes for such a satisfying lunch or dinner.

-- extra virgin olive oil
+- olive oil

 - salted butter